 In 2016 he was once again elected to the Kearny County Commission, and is also serving as a member of the Kansas Wildlife, Parks, and Tourism Commission.

 He is the past president of the Kansas County Commissioners Association, past president of the Kansas Legislative Policy Group, and past president of the Kansas Association of Counties Governing Board.

 Living in Spearville, Commissioner Hayzlett is married and has three daughters.

-Shawn Tasset has served as President of KNRC, since the fall of 2014.
+Shawn Tasset became treasurer of KNRC in December 2018.
 In December 2013, he was appointed to complete the term of the resigning First District Commissioner of Ford County.
 Shawn was elected to serve a four-year term beginning January 2015 in that position.

 Following graduating from Spearville High School, Shawn served for five years in the U.S. Navy, after which he moved to Greeley, CO.

-Shawn and his wife Kelly have been married for 22 years.
-In 1996, they returned to Spearville to make a home and raise their family.
-He and Kelly, along with their four children, Lane, Madison, Trace and Quentin, continue to reside in Spearville.
+Shawn and his wife Kelly, along with their four children, Lane, Madison, Trace and Quentin, reside in Spearville.
 Shawn is the President of Tasset Family Farms, Inc. and is joined by his brother, Allen and cousin, Dana Howerton, as partners in this fourth generation family farm and ranch.